Skip to main content

 A cross-board discovery index covers global semantic search:

 The store is ladybug (.lbug extension) — an embedded property-graph database with HNSW vector indexes built in.
-Pulse migrated from Kuzu to ladybug on 2026-05-03; some inline source comments still say “Kùzu” but the runtime has been ladybug since okto-pulse-core 0.1.14.
+Pulse migrated from Kuzu to ladybug on 2026-05-03; some inline source comments still say “Kùzu” because legacy env-var names were preserved.
 Both files are pure local SQLite-style artifacts — no separate database server runs.

 Never delete graph.lbug to fix an issue.
 Use the health tools and the okto-pulse kg backfill CLI command.
 Deleting the file loses all decision history for that board.